 They're not expecting you to be a sales expert.
 But they are looking for a few key things:

-Resilience: Can you handle rejection and keep going?
+- Resilience.
+Can you handle rejection and keep going?

-Curiosity: Do you understand the product and the customer?
+- Coachability.
+Do you understand the product and the customer?

-Clarity: Can you explain ideas simply?
+- Clarity.
+Can you explain ideas simply?

-Drive: Do you want to grow in sales or just want any job?
+- Drive.
+Do you want to grow in sales or just want any job?

-Common BDR interview questions
+BDR interview questions

 "Why do you want to work in sales?"